Skip to main content

 Automatically de-provision group membershipsAutomatically removes users from groups if they are no longer associated with the corresponding groups in your Identity Provider (IdP) during the next synchronization process.

-Method used for de-provisioning usersSpecifies whether de-provisioned users should be deleted or disabled within Files.com.
-We recommend that users be disabled, rather than deleted, in case you need to audit their prior activity, history, and settings.
+Method used for de-provisioning usersSpecifies whether de-provisioned users are deleted or disabled within Files.com.
+We recommend disabling users, rather than deleting, in case you need to audit their prior activity, history, and settings.

 Provision companySets the "Company" attribute in the Files.com user profile of the provisioned user.